Have an account?

 TIP

 For up to 9 to 12 months, your baby will get most of her nutrients from breast milk or formula.
-As your baby is learning to eat a variety foods with different textures, think of solids as a supplement to her diet.
-Keep in mind, cow’s milk can become part of your babies diet, however, it is not nutritionally complete and should not be used to fill nutritional gaps.
+As your baby is learning to eat a variety foods with different textures, think of solids as a supplement to their diet.

 Start with nearly liquid foods, then gradually introduce foods with thicker textures.
 Always supervise infants when they’re eating.